-For example, maybe you want to become better prepared for emergencies in 2022 – probably on a lot of people’s minds after the year we had in 2021.
+For example, maybe you want to become better prepared for emergencies in 2023 – probably on a lot of people’s minds after the past couple of years that we have had.
 There are several easy money moves you can take if being prepared is your goal.

 You could put together an emergency binder that organizes your finances, contacts, personal information, etc. It’s everything someone would need if they had to take over your finances.

-If lowering your bills is one of your goals for 2022, you may want to refinance your student loans, or make one of the easiest money moves and find a less expensive alternative to cable.
+If lowering your bills is one of your goals for 2023 or make one of the easiest money moves and find a less expensive alternative to cable.

-There are so many smart money moves you can make in 2022.
+There are so many smart money moves you can make this year.
 Some are small and some are bigger, like taking advantage of your company’s 401(k) match, but all of them will help you improve your financial future.

 The tasks on this list will help you to gather important documents, obtain free money (hello, company match!), find life insurance, save thousands of dollars a year, and more.

 Of course, not everything on this list will apply to each of you, but this list is a good starting point.
-If anything, these smart money moves will get you motivated to start taking control over your finances in 2022.
+If anything, these smart money moves will get you motivated to start taking control over your finances this year.

 - 12 Money Hacks That Will Help You Save More Money

 - How To Save For Retirement – Answers To 13 Of The Most Common Questions